Redundancy in Distributed Proofs: Distributed Proofs for Spanning Trees

 First, we choose a root and orient the edges of $T_x$ towards it.
 We give each node its distance from the root modulo $3$, which allows it to obtain the \ID{} of its parent and the edge pointing to it in one round.
 Second, we assign the certificate described above for $\ST$ (Theorem~\ref{thm:ST}), which certifies that $T_x$ is indeed a spanning tree.
-This takes $O(\log n/t)$ bits.
+This requires $O(\log n/t)$~bits.

-The third part of the certificate tells each node the phase in which the edge connecting it to its parent is added to the tree in the GHS algorithm, and which of the edge's endpoints added it to the tree.
-Note that after one round of verification, each node knows for every incident edge, at which phase it is added to the spanning tree, and by which of its endpoints.
-This part uses $O(\log \log n)$ bits.
+The third part of the certificate tells each node the position of the edge connecting it to its parent in the fixed ordering, the phase in which the edge is added to the tree in the execution of the GHS algorithm, and which of the edge's endpoints added it to the tree.
+Note that after one round of verification, each node knows for every incident edge, its position in the ordering, at which phase it is added to the spanning tree, and by which of its endpoints.
+This part uses $O(\log n)$ bits.